syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 URI annotation is used to navigate to a particular web URI

-The following code example explains how to add URI annotation in a PDF document using [PdfUriAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfUriAnnotation.html).
+The following code example explains how to add URI annotation in a PDF document using [PdfUriAnnotation](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfUriAnnotation.html) class.
 {% tabs %}
 {% highlight c# tabtitle="C#" %}